wasm3/wasm3/README.md

 ## The M3 strategy for other interpreters (is rad)

-As mentioned, I originally developed this interpreter topology for another language called Gestalt.
-The Gestalt M3 interpreter functions slightly differently than the Wasm version.
+The Gestalt M3 interpreter is slightly differently than the Wasm version.
 With Gestalt, blocks of all kind (if/else/try), not just loops, unwind the native stack.

-(I think this slightly degrades x86 performance.
-I suspect the branch predictor works better when the Else block branches directly back to the end of the If block.)
+(This somewhat degrades raw x86 performance.)

 But, this adds a really beautiful property to the interpreter.
 The lexical scoping of a block in the language source code maps directly into the interpreter.
 All opcodes/operations end up having an optional prologue/epilogue structure.
 This made things like reference-counting objects in Gestalt effortless.
-Without this property, I imagine the compiler itself would have to track scope and insert dererence opcodes manually.
+Without this property, the compiler itself would have to track scope and insert dererence opcodes intentionally.
 Instead, the "CreateObject" operation is also the "DestroyObject" operation on the exit pathway.

 Here's some pseudocode to make this more concrete: